suyashtrivedi99/minesweeper-bot/README.md

 # minesweeper-bot
-Using Computer Vision with Neural Networks, alongwith some GUI automation modules to make a Bot for solving the famous Minesweeper game.
+Using Convolutional Neural Networks (with the help Python's Keras library), alongwith some GUI automation modules to make a Bot for solving the famous Minesweeper game.